parisepigenetics/RASflow_EDC/README.md

 ```
 [username@clust-slurm-client RASflow_IFB]$ squeue -u username
 ```
-You can also check slurm output files.
+You should also check slurm output files.
+### Description of the log files

+The first job is the main script.
+This job will call one or several snakefiles that define small workflows of the individual tasks.
+There are slurm outputs at the 3 levels.
+1. main script
+2. snakefiles
+3. individual tasks

+Where to find those outputs and what to they contain?

-The first job is the main script (slurm output is in your working directory (default) or in the specified folder if you modified `Workflow.sh`).
-This job will launch other jobs, here one fastqc job per sample.
-Those jobs are also controled by SLURM and you can check them reading `slurm-JOBID.out` (one per job).
+1. main script : slurm output is in your working directory (default) or in the specified folder if you modified `Workflow.sh`.
+It contains global information about your run.
-Typically the main job output looks like  (example not from QC, I split it to explain the different parts).
+Typically the main job output looks like :

-Information about the job:
 ```
-[mhennion@clust-slurm-client RASflow]$ cat slurm_output/RASflow-7908073.out
+[mhennion @ clust-slurm-client 16:17]$ RASflow : cat slurm_output/Logs-9385967.out
 ########################################
-Date: 2020-05-12T17:48:14+0200
+Date: 2020-06-15T15:40:11+0200
 User: mhennion
-Host: cpu-node-13
+Host: cpu-node-83
-Job Name: RASflow
+Job Name: Logs
-Job Id: 7908073
+Job Id: 9385967
 Directory: /shared/projects/lxactko_analyse/RASflow
 ########################################
+Python 3.7.3
+snakemake
+5.19.2
+conda 4.8.2
+Is quality control required?
+ no
+Is trimming required?
+ yes
+Which mapping reference will be used?
+ genome
+Is DEA required?
+ yes
+Is visualization required?
+ yes
+Start RASflow on project: LXACT_1-test
+Start Trimming!
+Trimming is done!
+Start mapping using  genome  as reference!
+Start doing DEA!
+DEA is done!
+Start visualization of DEA results!
+Visualization is done!
+RASflow is done!
+########################################
+Job finished 2020-06-15T15:50:43+0200
+---- Total runtime 632 s ; 10 min ----
 ```
+2. snakefiles.
+There are 5 snakefiles (visible in the `workflow` folder) that correspond to the different steps of the analysis:
+  - quality_control.rules (QC)
+  - trim.rules (reads trimming/filtering)
+  - align_count_genome.rules (mapping and feature counting)
+  - dea_genome.rules (differential gene expression)
+  - visualize.rules (plots)

+The slurm outputs of those different steps are stored in the `logs` folder and named as the corresponding snakefile plus the date : for instance
+`trim_20200615_1540.txt` or  `align_count_genome_20200615_1540.txt`.

+Here is a description of those files (splitted):

+---

 Building the DAG (directed acyclic graph): Define the jobs that will be launched and in which order.
 ```
 Building DAG of jobs...